 - The whole process occurs within a time of 150-200 milliseconds.

+Another explore-worthy method of selling advertising inventory similar to RTB is header bidding.
 If you want your business to grow, you should definitely consider future-oriented solutions that will guarantee you success in the industry.
 No doubts that RTB is one of them.
 If you want to generate income through real-time bidding, you can join optAd360 and see how it works hands-on.
 Check out optAd360 requirements before signing up.
 We are looking forward to meeting you and becoming partners!